 Marie Marvingt, born in 1875 in France, was the first woman to fly combat missions and the first certified Flight NurseView story

 Aerial combatsof World War I1914

 The French pioneer Raymond Saulnier introduced firing through the propeller, a new technique that was tested for the first time on a Morane-Saulnier N by famous pilot Roland Garros.
-Experiments with different approaches, including systems using steel plates to deflect bullets, gave birth to an effective new weapon in the skies.
+Experiments with different approaches, including systems using steel plates to deflect bullets, followed.

 Farnborough At the heart of aerospace

 From witnessing Samuel Cody’s first British powered flight to staging one of today’s greatest airshows, the site of Farnborough has been at the heart of aerospaceView story